fred-aghq/manifesto-atm-test/README.md

 > e.g. `docker-compose exec app sh`, then `php artisan` from there.

-1. `cp .env.example .env`

-.env is gitignored to protect sensitive values
+1. `cp .env.example .env` - .env is gitignored to protect sensitive values
-2. `docker-compose up -d --build`

-The stack will build itself, the app entrypoint will generate Laravel keys
+2. `docker-compose up -d --build` - Stack builds itself, app entrypoint generates Laravel keys
-3. `docker-compose exec app php artisan migrate --seed`

-This will seed customer accounts that suit the spec.
+3. `docker-compose exec app php artisan migrate --seed` - Seeds customer accounts that suit the spec.

 > You can optionally choose not to include `--seed`.
 When first running the ATM command, it'll request an amount of cash with which
 > it should be initialised.